davidedantonio/create-fastify-app/README.md

       Show this help message
 ```

-Except for `generate:project` command the others work on an existent project created with `create-fastify-app`.
+Except for `generate:project` command the others work on an existent project created with `fastify-app`.

 ### `generate:project`

 Generate a new Fastify project run following command

 ```
-create-fastify-app generate:project -d <project-folder>
+fastify-app generate:project -d <project-folder>
 ```

 If `-d`, or `--directory`, option is omitted the new project will be created in curret folder.
 At this point further information will be asked: